George Killeen

-George Vincent Killeen (15 June 1884 — 22 September 1933) was an Irish international rugby union player.
+George Valentine Killeen (15 June 1884 — 22 September 1933) was an Irish international rugby union player.

 Born in Kilrush, County Clare, Killeen was a forward and played for Limerick-based club Garryowen.
+He also played for the College of Mount Saint Joseph, while working in Roscrea.
 He competed for Ireland between 1912 and 1914, gaining a total of 10 caps.
+In 1913, he was the only player on the Irish team from Munster.
+Killeen was described as "a fine heavy and robust forward."

 A bank official, Killeen was on duty when a Bank of Ireland branch in Tipperary was raided and fought with one of the robbers, suffering facial injuries.
+Killeen died in Tipperary, after a short illness.